 This edition of Consult is a discussion of vascular anomalies with Dr. Jonathan Perkins.
-Jonathan is an associate professor of otolaryngology at the University of Washington and the chief of the Vascular Anomalies Clinic at Children's.
+Jonathan is an associate professor of otolaryngology at the University of Washington and the chief of the Vascular Anomalies Clinic at Seattle Children's Hospital.

 Q: Jonathan, how are vascular anomalies classified?

-A: As either vascular tumors or vascular malformations.
+A: They are classified as either vascular tumors or vascular malformations.
 Tumors such as hemangiomas and kaposiform hemangioendotheliomas have neoplastic properties.

 Vascular malformations are disorganized clusters of vessels and can be arterial, venous or lymphatic.